 The bulk of your response should be a summary of the author's main arguments; please reserve your opinion about the piece for the comment and question section of the response.
-I will collect hard copies of the reading journals every day there is a reading assigned and grade them on a complete/not-complete grading scale.
+You will submit them on Learn and I will grade them on a complete/not-complete grading scale.
+They are due each week on the day of class (Tuesday or Thursday) morning by 9am.
+You will also be expected to write a short comment/response to a fellow student's reading journal each week by Friday at noon.
+Let's create a vibrant community on the web.
 I will give half credit for late journals.
-You may hand-write (in legible writing) your response or type it out- no email submissions will be accepted.
+No hardcopies will be accepted.
 It is very important that you stay on top of your Reading Journals because you may be called on in class to help facilitate our discussion of a reading with your comment or question.
+If you write a reading journal for the readings labeled OPTIONAL, you will receive an extra credit point counted towards your overall reading response grade.